 This post is for Curt Schilling.
 You are my #digcit hero and an all-star dad.
 I want to share your story with other educators, students, administrators and parents on a digital citizenship (#digcit) chat on Twitter on 3/11/15 between 7-8PM ET and I hope you’ll join us.

-As the co-founder of the #digcit chat on Twitter with one of my graduate students in 2011.
-The chat is a direct result of designing and teaching digital citizenship courses at the University of Saint Joseph in West Hartford, CT. #digcit chat connects educators, students, administrators and parents from around the world.
+In 2011, I co-founded the #digcit chat with one of my graduate students.
+The chat was a direct result of the digital citizenship course I created and taught at the University of Saint Joseph in West Hartford, CT.
+Every 2nd and 4th Wednesday of the month, the #digcit chat connects educators, students, administrators and parents from around the world.

 I teach digital citizenship and digital literacy courses at both the undergraduate and graduate level.
 Just recently, both my undergraduate and graduate students completed a #creepU assignment.
 It was a similar assignment to what you did to find the men responsible from sending the inappropriate tweets about your daughter.
 The students picked a school and examined public student accounts which lead them to multiple social media tools (which were all public).
 The #creepU assignment was a teachable moment and by no means was meant to shame the school or the students.
 Last month, we hosted a #creepU chat on Twitter to share our results and urge other teachers to assign the same assignment.
 Here’s the #digcit agenda from that chat and the archive from the actual chat.
 The big take-away from the assignment was that digital citizenship is a 24/7 conversation and must be taught in K-12 schools.